We Are Imagining Home on the Old West Side

 We are very grateful to The Kresge Foundation for believing in our sonic vision for The Blue Bird neighborhood and community.
 The planning begins now thanks to their support.
 With this grant we will conduct community engagement and initial design for the redevelopment of the Blue Bird Inn, an iconic jazz club on Detroit’s west side, into a neighborhood hub for music performance and community connection.
 Our hope is that future performances will elevate the legacy of the club, on Tireman near Beechwood, which closed in the early 2000s.

 You can read more of work with the site and the Blue Bird Stage here.

 To learn more contact us at email@example.com or call direct at 313-444-8242

-About our sponsor: The Kresge Foundation was founded in 1924 to promote human progress.
+About our supporter: The Kresge Foundation was founded in 1924 to promote human progress.
 Today, Kresge fulfills that mission by building and strengthening pathways to opportunity for low-income people in America’s cities, seeking to dismantle structural and systemic barriers to equality and justice.
 Using a full array of grant, loan, and other investment tools, Kresge invests more than $160 million annually to foster economic and social change.
 For more information visit kresge.org.

 Rendering by Julia Alderson who graduated from Rutgers University in 2017 with a degree in Landscape Architecture.
 She is currently working towards her goal of Professional Licensure in New York.
 Her portfolio can be found here.